People trying to gain lean body mass often excessively consume animal-sourced proteins as they are known for having a complete amino acid profile.

 "For someone who wants the most muscle and to maximally build structures in their body, I would try to combine proteins in each meal."

-- Marie Spano, RD, CSCS, the Atlanta-based lead Author of Nutrition for Sport, Exercise & Health
+- Marie Spano, RD, CSCS, Lead Author of Nutrition for Sport, Exercise & Health

 In people with a high risk of chronic diseases, the source of protein is more important than the amount of protein.
 So, experts recommend eating foods from a variety of organic animal and plant-based sources throughout the day [6].